 - Access Moodle and select your course from the course list.

-- After selecting your course, access the course website and review the following: course syllabus (near the top of the page) and assignments (on the assignment tab in the syllabus).
+- From your virtual classroom in Moodle, access your course website and review the following: your course syllabus (located near the top of the page) and assignments.

 - Complete any assigned introductory activities.